 - Is the location of the office convenient?

 Are You Satisfied With Your Treatment?

-When in counseling it is important that for you to be satisfied with the treatment you are receiving.
-It may be difficult for you to determine if you are satisfied with the level of care you are getting if you are new to counseling.
-To help you to objectively evaluate your treatment ask yourself the following questions:
+When in counseling it is important for you to be satisfied with the treatment you are receiving.
+It may be difficult to determine if you are satisfied with the level of care you are getting if you are new to counseling, so consider asking yourself these questions to help you objectively evaluate your treatment:

 - Am I comfortable with my counselor?

 - Do I trust my counselor?

 - Does my counselor understand me?